 The Clumber Spaniel's luxurious coat doesn't require excessive care—a weekly brushing and monthly bath will keep it healthy and clean.
 The Clumber's ears should be cleaned weekly with a gentle, dog-friendly cleanser to prevent the buildup of dirt and wax that can lead to infections.
-The folds on their face should also be wiped with a damp cloth daily.
-Brush your Clumber's teeth several days a week, and trim his nails every month or so to prevent painful cracking.
+Brush your Clumber's teeth several times a week, and trim her nails every month or so to prevent painful cracking.

 Common Health Issues